 As the lead regulator of the insurance industry, Ms. Vullo promoted strong fiscal oversight, appropriate industry mergers & acquisitions, and strong consumer protections.
-She supported industry innovations in new company and product approvals, as well as principle-based reserving for the life insurance industry.
-Under her leadership, the department resolved numerous market conduct examinations and other investigations of insurance companies and agents.
-Ms. Vullo also championed key legislative initiatives, including legislation involving student loan servicers, comprehensive health insurance, reproductive health care, pharmacy benefit managers, principle-based reserving, and long-term care riders for life insurance policies.
+Under her leadership, the department resolved numerous market conduct examinations and investigations of insurance companies and agents.
+With respect to the banking industry, under Ms. Vullo's leadership, NYDFS collaborated with other agencies in conducting and resolving investigations involving the Bank Secrecy Act, anti-money laundering laws, OFAC sanctions compliance, foreign exchange markets and whistleblower practices.
+Ms. Vullo promoted strong programs, utilizing monitors where necessary to best achieve compliance.
+Ms. Vullo also championed legislation for student loan servicers, comprehensive health insurance and principle-based reserving for the life insurance industry.

-As Superintendent, Ms. Vullo was a national leader on cybersecurity and data privacy, international insurance and reinsurance regulation, the dual banking system and the appropriate regulation of fintech, insurtech and cryptocurrency firms.
-She was a leader at the National Association of Insurance Commissioners, promoting Part 500 as the national cybersecurity model, leading the Reinsurance Task Force in implementing the bilateral agreement between the United States and the European Union, and promoting a strong state-based health insurance market as well as key suitability and best interests regulations for life insurance and annuities products.
-Ms. Vullo also was a leader at the Conference of State Bank Supervisors, serving on its board and promoting our nation's community banking industry as well as responsible state regulation of non-depository financial services companies.
-Ms. Vullo was a frequent keynote speaker at industry, bar association and governmental events.
-Ms. Vullo continues to speak and write about financial services regulation and other topics of public concern.
+Ms. Vullo also is a national leader on cybersecurity, the dual banking system and the regulation of fintech, insurtech and cryptocurrency firms.
+As superintendent, she was a leader at the National Association of Insurance Commissioners, where she promoted Part 500 as the national cybersecurity model, led the Reinsurance Task Force in implementing the bilateral agreement between the United States and the European Union, and championed a strong state-based insurance system of regulation.
+As a bank regulator, Ms. Vullo was a leader at the Conference of State Bank Supervisors, serving on its board and promoting the community banking industry and responsible state regulation of non-depository financial services companies.
+As leading regulator, Ms. Vullo was a regular keynote speaker at industry, bar association and governmental events.

-Prior to her service as Superintendent, Ms. Vullo was a senior litigation partner with Paul, Weiss, Rifkind, Wharton & Garrison LLP, where she handled significant civil, regulatory and criminal investigations and litigations, involving banking, insurance, real estate, securities, health care, antitrust and constitutional law.
-Ms. Vullo has substantial trial and appellate experience in federal and state courts and in mediation and arbitration proceedings.
+Prior to her service as Superintendent, Ms. Vullo was a senior partner with Paul, Weiss, Rifkind, Wharton & Garrison LLP, where she handled significant civil, regulatory and criminal investigations and litigations, involving banking, insurance, real estate, securities, private equity, antitrust and constitutional law.
+Ms. Vullo is an accomplished trial and appellate litigator, with experience in federal and state courts and in mediation and arbitration proceedings throughout the country.
 Ms. Vullo also served as Executive Deputy Attorney General for Economic Justice in the Office of the New York Attorney General, where she was responsible for all Investor Protection, Antitrust, Real Estate Finance, Consumer Protection & Internet investigations and litigations.
-Ms. Vullo is the recipient of numerous awards, has received the highest ratings for legal acumen and ethics, and is a frequent public speaker and presenter on matters of industry and public interest.
+Ms. Vullo is the recipient of numerous awards, has received the highest ratings for legal acumen and ethics, and is a recognized leader in the legal and regulatory communities.

-In addition to her consulting practice, Ms. Vullo is Regulator-in-Residence at the Fintech Innovation Lab NYC, is a Senior Fellow at NYU School of Law's Program on Corporate Compliance & Enforcement, and serves on several for-profit, public and nonprofit boards.
+In addition to her active consulting practice, Ms. Vullo is an Adjunct Professor of Law at Fordham Law School, Regulator-in-Residence at the Fintech Innovation Lab NYC, and serves on various for-profit and nonprofit boards.